-- The Hospital Episode Statistics database for England or Patient Episode Database if you live in Wales, which includes information on any outpatient appointments, visits to A&E and other hospital admissions.
-This will help us understand how many people with diabetes develop health problems, such as heart disease or stroke. - A national register of deaths collected by the Office for National Statistics (ONS).
-This will give us information about those people who have died. - Other diabetes audits, such as the National Paediatric Diabetes Audit, the National Pregnancy in Diabetes Audit, the National Diabetes Inpatient Audit and the National Diabetes Footcare Audit.
-This will help us provide a detailed picture of the care received by people with diabetes across different health services.
+- The Hospital Episode Statistics database for England which includes information on any outpatient appointments, visits to A&E and other hospital admissions.
+This will help us understand how many people at high risk of developing Type 2 diabetes also develop health problems, such as heart disease or stroke. - A national register of deaths collected by the Office for National Statistics (ONS).
+This will give us information about those people who have died. - NHS Diabetes Prevention Programme database for England, this includes information about people at high risk of developing diabetes and if they have been offered or attended an intervention programme.
+This will help us to understand whether the intervention programme has helped reduce the risk of people developing Type 2 diabetes.